adouble42/nemesis-current/Core/libntru/README.md

+binaries here - libntru.a is a 32 bit static library. not CompCert because it still has some type issues hybrid-rev is a 32 bit, x86 CompCert 2.7.1 built for freebsd binary since CompCert is a bastard to build i'm leaving it here in case anyone likes really slow, mathematically proven functions, but isn't masochistic enough to go the whole 9 yards for them next i am going to add some compression via deflate and inflate in order to offset the NTRU overhead, and start breaking this up in to some clearly defined functions as opposed to the run on sentence it currently takes the form of. i want to make this set of functions bombproof because one thing i want to use them for, is adding a feature to detach and public key encrypt nemesis volume headers, and reattach and convert back to symmetric protections at destination. the idea is you can stash your volume somewhere without even a header attached, and send the key safely to a stranger under separate cover, who can then retrieve the volume, reattach the key to the volume with symmetric protection. that's one use i can think of...i've got some more in mind. that is why i opt here for NTRU on top of SHAKE as a mask, i don't want to take chances with detached headers. in addition i plan on working these functions in to something stand alone, hence the compression. in that mode i may find another stream cipher to marry SHAKE to and use NTRU merely to protect the symmetric keys in the usual hybrid configuration.
+RSA is getting close to it's end of life, and how much do you trust elliptic curves... it's time to come up with some functional replacements

 # C implementation of NTRUEncrypt

 An implementation of the public-key encryption scheme NTRUEncrypt in C, following the IEEE P1363.1 standard.